Does provable absence of barren plateaus imply classical simulability?: Acknowledgments

 \section{Acknowledgments}

 We are extremely grateful to Hsin-Yuan Huang for his invaluable contributions to this work.
 We thank Andrew Sornborger, Lukasz Cincio, Nathan Wiebe, Chae-Yeun Park, Nathan Killoran, Maria Schuld, Xanadu's Toronto office staff, and the QTML 2023 community for thoughtful and insightful conversations.
 M.C. acknowledges support from Los Alamos National Laboratory (LANL) ASC Beyond Moore’s Law project.
 M.L. was supported by the Center for Nonlinear Studies at LANL.
 M.C., D.G.M., N.L.D. and P.B. were supported by Laboratory Directed Research and Development (LDRD) program of LANL under project numbers 20230527ECR and 20230049DR.
 Also, N.L.D. acknowledges support from CONICET Argentina, and P.B acknowledges support of DIPC.
 A.I. acknowledges support by the U.S. Department of Energy (DOE) through a quantum computing program sponsored by the LANL Information Science \& Technology Institute and by the U.S. DOE, Office of Science, Office of Advanced Scientific Computing Research, under Computational Partnerships program.
 E.F. acknowledges the support of the UK department for Business, Energy and Industrial Strategy through the National Quantum Technologies Programme, and the support of an industrial CASE (iCASE) studentship, funded by the Engineering and Physical Sciences Research Council (grant EP/T517665/1), in collaboration with the University of Strathclyde, the National Physical Laboratory, and Quantinuum.
 E.R.A.\ acknowledges support from the Walter Burke Institute for Theoretical Physics at Caltech.
 S.T. and Z.H. acknowledge support from the Sandoz Family Foundation-Monique de Meuron program for Academic Promotion.
+ST further acknowledges the grants for development of new faculty staff, Ratchadaphiseksomphot Fund, Chulalongkorn University [grant number 3230120336 DNS\_68\_052\_2300\_012], as well as funding from National Research Council of Thailand (NRCT) [grant number N42A680126].
 M.C., Z.H., and E.R.A. thank the organizers of the PennyLane Research Retreat, where part of this work was undertaken, for their hospitality.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (LC).
 This work was also supported by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. DOE.